 Total: Includes all credits, adjustments, taxes, and rounding errors.

 Tip: Rounding errors are included in the total but are not listed as a separate line item.
 To view the exact rounding error sum, hover your pointer over the tooltip () next to Total.

-In billing reports, usage cost data is available back to January 2017 at the SKU level.
+In Cloud Billing reports, usage cost data is available back to January 2017 at the SKU level.
 Cost data viewed by invoice month is available back to May 2019 at the SKU level.
 Data at the sub-SKU level (for example, by resource ID) is not currently available.

-As of January 2017, the following data is included in billing reports:
+As of January 2017, the following data is included in Cloud Billing reports:

-SKU usage: This is reported in the pricing units shown on the Google Cloud Platform SKUs page, for example, gibibyte month.
+SKU usage: This is reported in the pricing units shown on the pricing table report, for example, gibibyte month.

-SKU cost: The SKU cost is based on the list price or contractual price for that usage.
-It is reported in the currency that your billing account is charged in.
+SKU cost: The SKU cost is based on the list price or negotiated contract price for that usage, whichever price is applicable to your Cloud Billing account.
+It is reported in the currency that your Cloud Billing account is charged in.

 Usage-specific credits: This includes any credits or discounts that were applied directly to the SKU usage such as sustained use discounts, committed use discounts, or free trial and other promotional credits that were applied.